How to Spot A Phishing Email

 Phishing is the most common attack vector in the world and is unlikely to go away anytime soon.
 Preparing your defenses and training your team to identify phishing attempts is key to limiting the chances of a successful breach occurring.

 In addition, advanced email security platforms can provide the additional protection needed to block these attacks before they reach end users.
-An integrated solution like Abnormal can detect both broad-based phishing attacks that target thousands of people, and very specific spear-phishing attempts that target your most high-profile employees.
+A solution like Abnormal can detect both broad-based phishing attacks that target thousands of people, and very specific spear-phishing attempts that target your most high-profile employees.

 To learn more about how Abnormal stops phishing and other advanced attacks, request a demo today.